what is cinnamon

 & OTHER TOXIC SUBSTANCES

-Those who take Cinnamon on a daily basis for dieting or other health reasons should switch to Ceylon Cinnamon, which only has 0.03-0.04% Coumarin.
-All other types of Cinnamon has high levels (about 0.4-0.8%) Coumarin which can cause liver failure if taken daily or in high doses.
-The Europeans even banned Cassia Cinnamon for a while because of its effects on the liver.
-Read our blog post on Coumarin with the latest data here.
-Cassia Cinnamon contains more styrene, benzene, 1,1′-(2-butene-1,4-diyl)bis-, benzene, 1,1′-(1,2-cyclobutanediyl)bis-, palmitic acid, stearic acid, 4-phenylbutyl chloride, and (2,3-diphenylcyclopropyl) methyl phenyl sulfoxide, which are present in Ceylon Cinnamon in negligible amounts.
-(Rush University)
+Those who take cinnamon daily for dieting or other health reasons should switch to Ceylon cinnamon, which contains only 0.03–0.04% coumarin.
+Other types of cinnamon contain much higher levels (about 0.4–0.8%) of coumarin, which can lead to liver damage if consumed daily or in high doses.
+In fact, Cassia cinnamon was even banned in parts of Europe for a time due to its effects on the liver.
+You can read our blog post on coumarin for the latest data.

 4. BLOOD SUGAR